aimclub/FEDOT/docs/contributing.rst

 Instructions
 -----------------

-Below is a presentation to help you take your first steps to become a FEDOT contributor.
+There is a presentation to help you to take your first steps to become a FEDOT contributor below.

 .. only:: builder_html or readthedocs

-   :download:`Want to implement a custom operation in FEDOT <files/custom_operation_guide.pdf>`
+   :download:`Want to implement a custom operation in FEDOT </docs/files/custom_operation_guide.pdf>`

 How to contribute